Glowman554/MicroOS/README.md

 MicroOS is a small operating system.
 It's mainly made for fun, and supports ring3 execution and memory protection.

+You can test it right in your browser [here](https://glowman554.de/microos)

 ## Notable features

 - Ring3 execution